 The goodwill for business combinations prior to 2004 corresponds to goodwill in accordance with previous accounting standards that has been used as the deemed cost.
 A portion of the goodwill of acquired entities is allocated to customer relationships or products originating in acquisitions and recognised in intangible assets.
 The portions of acquisition cost recognised in intangible assets are amortised over their useful life.

-No regular amortisation is booked on goodwill but it is tested quarterly for impairment.
+No regular amortisation is booked on goodwill but it is tested annually for impairment.
 For this purpose, goodwill is allocated to cash generating units.
 Goodwill is recognised at the original cost from which the impairment is deducted.
 Any adjustments of acquisition cost are booked no later than 12 months after the date of acquisition.